 When locomotives were specified for an upcoming major acquisition, there would be experimental versions which would be different both in terms of the mechanical structure of the electrical equipment and control system.
-In accordance with loco committee’s proposals SJ ordered in 1939, three express train locomotives with axle scheme 1’Do1′ of ASEA, ASJ Falun, Motala and Nohab.
-The new locomotives inherited the type description from the heavy express train service steam locomotives previously used of the category F, which in 1937 were sold to Denmark.
+In accordance with the loco committee’s proposals, SJ ordered in 1939, three express train locomotives with axle scheme 1’Do1′ of ASEA, ASJ Falun, Motala and Nohab.
+The new locomotives inherited the type description from the heavy express service trains steam locomotives previously used of the category F, which in 1937 were sold to Denmark.
 The locomotives were numbered 601-603.
 It was also decided that the three locomotives would be different for them thus to gain experience essential to differing technical solutions.
-Manufacture and assembly of the locomotives would be by the mechanical firms (601 by ASEA & Nohab, 602 by ASEA & Motala Verkstad, 603 by ASEA & ASJ Falun).
+Manufacture and assembly of the locomotives would be by the mechanical firms; 601 by ASEA & Nohab, 602 by ASEA & Motala Verkstad, 603 by ASEA & ASJ Falun.

 All locomotives were formed on fully welded fixed frames as opposed to bogies.
 On all locomotives there were transmissions with hollow shafts (axles), which meant that each of them had a motor that drove a shaft, enveloped the drive shaft, and from which the torque transferred to the driven wheel through spokes from the axle ends.
 The locomotives were designed for 135km/h and the four engines could jointly develop a one-hour power of 2580kW (3500hp).
 In all locomotives the engines used by ASEA’s manufacturing were type designations KJ106 and KJ106A.